-Matar Paneer Pulao is an easy, protein packed, one-pot rice dish.
-Its make a great comforting meal or lunchbox option that can be made on stove top or Instant Pot.
+Matar Paneer Pulao is an easy, protein-packed, one-pot rice dish.
+It makes a great, comforting meal or lunchbox option that can be prepared on the stovetop or in the Instant Pot.
 Serve it with some cool cucumber raita for that complete meal.

-My kids love paneer so I'm always making paneer almost every week and switching up between the different paneer recipes and serving them with roti/paratha or rice.
-One day, when I was feeling a bit lazy thought of making Matar paneer and rice but as one-pot dish.
+My kids love paneer, so I'm always making paneer almost every week and switching up between the different paneer recipes and serving them with roti/paratha or rice.
+One day, when I was feeling a bit lazy, I thought of making Matar paneer and rice as a one-pot dish.
 It turned out delicious!
 That is how Matar Paneer Pulao came into existence.

 You will need

 Paneer - This is Indian cottage cheese.
-You can either make it at home or use store bought one.
-I've used frozen one for this recipe.
-Just soak the paneer in warm water for 20-30 mins which helps make it really soft.
+You can either make it at home or use a store-bought one.
+I've used frozen ones for this recipe.
+Just soak the paneer in warm water for 20-30 mins, which helps make it really soft.

-I'm directly using the soft paneer for this recipe but you can also shallow fry the paneer on a separate pan until cripsy and golden brown and then add after the Pulao is cooked.
+I'm directly using the soft paneer for this recipe, but you can also shallow-fry the paneer in a separate pan until crispy and golden brown, and then add it after the pulao is cooked.

 Fats - Oil or ghee for cooking.
-Ghee gives it own flavor to the recipe so definitely give it a try!
+Ghee gives its own flavor to the recipe, so definitely give it a try!

 Spices - I'm using a combination of whole spices as well as spice powders.
 If you usually cook Indian food, these spices should already be in your spice box or pantry.

-Tomato puree - Store bought tomato puree is your best bet here since its concentrated and rich in tomato flavor.
-Alternately you can grind 2 tomatoes and use that in place.
+Tomato puree - Store-bought tomato puree is your best bet here since it's concentrated and rich in tomato flavor.
+Alternatively, you can grind two tomatoes and use them in place.

 Aromatics - can't live without ginger garlic, green chillies (optional).